-As our office warehouse is not accessible to public, and hazardous with heavy stock movement.
+As our office warehouse is not accessible to the public and hazardous with heavy stock movement.
 We have set up a separate experimental room in an office building nearby for trials and training.

-The experimental room is entirely for informative and educational purpose, no sales are made on site.
+The experimental room is entirely for information and educational purpose; no sales are made on site.
 Service and sessions are free.

 www.finecoffeecompany.com caters to the SEA region and FNB establishments.
 All purchases should be made online.